 It is therefore important that you give your visitors a reason to stick around on your page – and fast!

-The key is to tell a story through your website’s interface, and here are some rules of travel website design that you should keep in mind when working with designers …
+It is important that you tell a story through your website’s interface, and here are some rules that you should keep in mind when working with designers …

 Set the scene with full-screen images

 A common way that modern websites engage consumers is by using tempting high-quality images with only minimal, well-written text to support the visuals.

 It cannot be denied that our brains process images much quicker than we process text – 60,000 times quicker if you believe the internet** – and the right images can communicate a lot to a consumer, saving your copywriters from producing paragraphs of garbled brand rhetoric.

 A full-screen background image is a sure-fire way of grabbing the user’s interest from the moment they hit your homepage but be sure to take the time to ensure that the image (or images in the case of a slider) is as informative as it is striking.

 The key here is to allow the consumer to visualise themselves in those destinations or situations – you’re telling them; “this is where you could be and we’re the ones who are going to take you there.”